 It’s also the perfect first date for Valentine’s Day because it doesn’t have the same pressure as a date at a fancy restaurant surrounded by long-term couples who are all loved up.
 Nothing makes you feel more uncomfortable than Justin at the table next to you getting down on one knee as an entire choir of accapella singers slowly drifts into the restaurant at the same time as his date, Liezel, finds a diamond ring in her brownie.

 Win her heart by letting her chase yours.
-While women want a confident decision-maker, there is nothing more seductive than power.
+While women want a confident decision-maker, there is nothing more seductive than a little competition.
 Play this one smart with an activity rather than standing at a bar.
 Think competitive games like paintballing or go-kart racing.
 Keep it tight and let her reel you in and win.
-Chasing you will appeal to her secret control desires.

 If you met her while riding the bus or train to work, a good idea is to kick off your relationship by taking her to a party.
 Not only will she feel honoured because you want to show her off, but she’ll also see you among your friends and gauge your social standing.
 Bonus points if you have friends with similar lifestyles, because chatting with their partners will give her some background knowledge.

 “Humans don’t exist in a vacuum.
 From an evolutionary standpoint, it makes sense that we have evolved mechanisms that let us take advantage of the additional social information in our environment,” explains Skyler Place, an American researcher in Indiana University’s Department of Psychological and Brain Sciences.

 “We might think that searching for mates is a process best done individually, but humans, like many other animals, also pay attention to the preferences of others, to make for a more efficient search process.
 Who others like might also be a good choice for ourselves.”